 Though brokers cannot eliminate slippage, it can be mitigated and minimized by not trading when the market is highly volatile and, secondly, using a forex broker with a fast execution speed.

 Knowing fully well that the forex market is a fast-moving market, ensuring the forex broker you choose has a fast execution speed is highly important.
 A broker with fast execution would provide you with more accurate pricing when you place your orders.

 Leverage is a powerful financial tool that allows traders to control a much larger position size in the market by staking a smaller margin amount.

-This means that with leverage, you can control a more significant amount of money by using little of your own money and borrowing the rest from the broker.
+This means that with leverage, you can control a more significant amount of money by using a little of your own money and borrowing the rest from the broker.

-On the other hand, Margin is a percentage of the total position size that the broker sets aside from your account balance as collateral to cover the potential loss of a leveraged position.
+On the other hand, the Margin is a percentage of the total position size that the broker sets aside from your account balance as collateral to cover the potential loss of a leveraged position.

 That being said, when choosing a broker, ensure you choose a broker which offers adjustable leverage.
 That allows you to adjust your leverage according to your trading objectives and risk appetite.